theskanthunt42/nas-toolset/README.md

 # nas-toolset
-self-written nas toolset for privare use
+self-written nas toolset for private use